top of page

 21 Then let those who are in Judea flee to the mountains, let those who are in the midst of her depart, and let not those who are in the country enter her.

-22 For these are the days of vengeance (vengeance on the Jews for rejecting and killing Christ), that all things which are written may be fulfilled (written in the Seventy Week Prophecy of Dan 9:24-27, and also in Eze 4 where 40 years of sin by the House of Judah are foretold.
-Christ died on Passover 31AD; the final siege of Jerusalem began exactly 40 inclusive years later on Passover 70AD).
+22 For these are the days of vengeance (on the Jews for rejecting and killing Christ), that all things which are written may be fulfilled (written in the Seventy Week Prophecy of Dan 9:24-27, and in Eze 4 where 40 years of sin by the House of Judah are foretold.
+Christ died on Passover 31AD; the final siege of Jerusalem began 40 inclusive years later around Passover 70AD) (Seal 6).

-24 And they will fall by the edge of the sword, and be led away captive into all nations (punishment of the Jews ongoing until 2520 years are fulfilled from the first fall of Jerusalem, as prophesied in Lev 26:24) (Luke 21:20-24 are all Seal 6).
+24 And they will fall by the edge of the sword, and be led away captive into all nations (as a consequence of the 67-73AD war) (Seal 6).
 And Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled.
-(Seal 7, Trumpets 1-6) (This is a momentous chronological statement.
-It takes the prophecy all the way to the 20th century, when Judah's years of punishment ended).
+(Seal 7: Trumpets 1-6) (This is a momentous chronological statement.
+It takes the prophecy all the way to the 20th century, when Judah's 2520 years of punishment ended).

-25 And there will be signs in the sun, in the moon, and in the stars (see above the description of Rev 6:12-13); and on the earth (of Israel) distress of nations (Gentiles), with perplexity, the sea and the waves roaring (many Gentile invasions);
+25 And there will be signs in the sun, in the moon, and in the stars (see the above description of Rev 6:12-13); and on the earth (of Israel) distress of nations, with perplexity, the sea and the waves roaring (distress caused by many Gentile invasions and conquests for a period of almost two millennia following the first century destruction by the Romans);

-26 men’s hearts failing them from fear and the expectation of those things which are coming on the earth (on Israel), for the powers of the heavens (powers that control Jerusalem, as ordained by God) will be shaken (will change frequently) (Seal 7, Trumpets 1-6).
+26 men’s hearts failing them from fear and the expectation of those things which are coming on the earth (on Israel), for the powers of the heavens (lit. "powers of heaven" i.e. powers that conquer and control Jerusalem) will be shaken (will periodically, violently change) (Seal 7: Trumpets 1-6).

 28 Now when these things begin to happen, look up and lift up your heads, because your redemption draws near.